jurajmajerik/jurajmajerik/README.md

 ### Hi there 👋

-I'm Juraj, a full-stack software engineer with 5 years of experience.
+I'm Juraj, a full-stack software engineer.

 For the past 3.5 years at Owlin, I've been building a big data architecture at the intersection of risk, finance, and news.
 Owlin's clients include Nike, KPMG, Fitch Ratings, ING and several large investment firms.